 The right side of the mouse is completely smooth and includes two rubber surfaces as well.

 What makes the Rival 600 special varnish?

 The so-called secret is here, at the bottom of the mouse.
-Rival 600 has a dual optical sensor that they call "one-to-one" in terms of motion and screen tracking.
-This sensor is called True Move 3 Plus and is adjacent to another sensor that calculates depth (height).
+The Rival 600 has a dual optical sensor that computes what they call "one-to-one" in terms of motion and on-screen tracking.
+This sensor is called True Move 3 Plus and is attached to another sensor that calculates depth (height).